-With boundaries and follow through like these, some mothers may change after it sinks in that you’re dead serious, and if you show from your own growth, that you no longer fall for her baits.
+With boundaries and follow through like these, some mothers may change after it sinks in that you’re dead serious.

 - If usually takes years for real change of this nature so if after a couple of months she claims to have changed, don’t simply let her back into your life without proof she has.

 Get emotional support

 - While you’re working out the relationship, you’ll need help to manage your emotions and you might need professional guidance to ensure you don’t fall back into old communication patterns.

 Be the change

 - Show your mother the respect you know every life deserves.
 If she’s very sick, you show up.

 What you’re limiting is the toxic dynamics and by placing boundaries, retraining her (hopefully) how to treat you.
 It’s then up to her whether she changes.
 Whatever your mother does, try to move on and live your life in the healthiest way possible.